scala/docs.scala-lang/_overviews/scala3-book/methods-most.md

 case class Circle(x: Double, y: Double, radius: Double)
 ```

-If you want to add methods to this class, you can define them as extension methods, like this:
+When you want to add methods to this class, you can define them as extension methods, like this:

 ```scala
 extension (c: Circle)